Loco Moco, while not made with native Hawaiian ingredients, is still an island original. It was developed here and it's served everywhere.

 While just a meat beef patty, a hunk of beef is a good substitution for typical Mainland ham or bacon.
 It's simply seasoned with salt and pepper.

-The white rice is just plain, and that's fine -- it there to soak up the rich beefy gravy.
+The white rice is just plain, and that's fine -- it is there to soak up the rich beefy gravy.

 The gravy brings it all together.
 The gravy is nothing unusual.
 I made mine with the pan dripping after frying the beef patty.
 Just add a little water and flour (to thicken the gravy.)
 You can boost the flavor with chicken or beef stock - I added one beef bouillon cube.

 When I stayed in Waikiki a couple months ago, I got my first Loco Moco Plate Lunch at the Rainbow Drive-In.
-The Rainbow Drive-In is world renowned for it's cheap and tasty local cuisine, my kind of place.
+The Rainbow Drive-In is world-renowned for its cheap and tasty local cuisine, my kind of place.
 My huge serving is just under $8 bucks, and filled me up for the rest of the day.
 Just click here to see my video that features the Rainbow Drive-In.

 Ground meat is about the cheapest beef you can get.
 Form one hamburger patty as thin or thick as you can afford to make it.
 For ground beef even at $3 per pound, you only need one 1/3 pound patty.
 This keeps the price per hamburger patty to about a dollar each (less, if you can find hamburger on sale.)